How Renters Can Fight High Rent Increases

 We’ve written a rent control cheat sheet where you can read up on all the rent control laws in the San Francisco Bay Area.

-Method 3: Ask your landlord why they are increasing rents.
+Ask your landlord why they are increasing rents

-It never hurts to ask your landlord is increasing the rent.
+It never hurts to ask your landlord why they are increasing the rent.
 It might be because they are preparing to add new amenities in the apartment complex or increase the safety in your building.
 It might be because property taxes have risen.
-This can give you a chance to sympathize with them and become closer to them.
-This will open up the door for you to share your story for why they should not increase your rent.
+This can give you a chance to sympathize with them.
+Becoming closer to your landlord opens up the door for you to tell your pw

 Whatever the reason is, it is good to understand each other’s side of the story for the rent increase.

 Negotiate for a smaller rent increase

 If moving out of the area and sympathizing with your landlord is out of the question, it might be time to negotiate for a smaller rent increase.